QuickLava/lavaGeckoCodeTranslator/README.md

 Lastly, the output will always note how many bytes long the data is, and (in the event that more than one null-terminated string is found) will specify how many individual strings are contained in the data as well.

 ### Line-final Comments on Gecko Hex Code
 Currently, if the program translates a line of Gecko code which ends with a comment, the translated output will overwrite that comment with its own annotation for the line.
-This may be fixed at some point in the future, though there are no concrete plans to tackle this as of writing this.
+This may be fixed at some point in the future, though there are no concrete plans to tackle this at the time of writing.

 ## Final Notes
 While I have of course done my best to ensure that this program's translations are as accurate as possible, I certainly cannot guarantee that it will never make any mistakes.